Villa Voilet is situated only a few minutes' drive from the city's central business district...

 Usual board basis: B&B

-Food quality: Villa Violet serves a generous breakfast buffet, with Heidi’s delicious homemade jams, and eggs cooked to order.
+Food quality: Villa Violet serves a generous continental breakfast buffet, with hot breakfast cooked to order.

-They don't serve lunch or dinner, but will be more than happy to recommend and book restaurants in town, and perhaps to arrange a taxi so that you don't have to drive.
+They don't serve lunch or dinner, but will be more than happy to recommend and book restaurants in town, and even arrange a taxi so that you don't have to drive.
 Alternatively, if you're tired and prefer to order in, you're welcome to use the dining room.

 Dining style: Individual Tables